-Nottingham’s annual fundraising festival, Beat The Streets, have today announced that they are launching an ambitious “Winter Fundraiser” project to run from now until the end of January, when the festival would usually take place.
-As with the usual festivities, all funds raised through the various fundraising activities taking place during this period will be in aid of Framework Housing Association; the leading homelessness charity in the East Midlands.
+Nottingham’s annual fundraising festival, Beat The Streets, have today announced that they are launching an ambitious “Winter Fundraiser”.
+Beat The Streets 2O21 will project to run from now until the end of January.
+This is when the festival would usually take place.
+As with the usual festivities, all funds raised through the various fundraising activities taking place during this period will be in aid of the Framework Housing Association.
+They are the leading homelessness charity in the East Midlands.

 Since launching in 2018, Beat The Streets has raised close to £250,000 for Framework.
-Proceeds from previous events, including the festival that took place in January 2020, have enabled the charity to keep the Sneinton Hermitage shelter open all year round, employ two mental health workers, and continue delivering desperately needed services, during what has been an incredibly difficult period.
+Proceeds from previous events, including the festival that took place in January 2020.
+It has enabled the charity to keep the Sneinton Hermitage shelter open all year round.
+It has also allowed them to employ two mental health workers, and continue delivering desperately needed services.
+This is during what has been an incredibly difficult period.

-As the scheduled 2021 Beat The Streets is unable to take place due to Covid-19 restrictions, festival organisers, DHP Family, have shifted their fundraising efforts online.
+As the scheduled 2021 Beat The Streets is unable to take place due to Covid-19 restrictions.
+The festival organisers and DHP Family have shifted their fundraising efforts online.

 The yearly sell-out popularity of the tombola at the festival has inspired an online raffle, which like the regular feature, will offer a substantial selection of prizes including concert tickets, gift vouchers and other contributions from generous local businesses & artists including Rock City, Rough Trade, The National Ice Centre, Broadway Cinema and many more.

-A further set of premium rewards will be on offer via a Crowdfunder option that will be launching later in the month.
-Givers can pledge a set amount for exclusive rewards such as: Splendour Festival VIP treatment and backstage tour; a salsa dance class; gigs to Rock City for a year; a digital marketing audit and consultation from award-winning digital agency Clicky; a custom commissioned portrait and lots more.
-Organisers are requesting local companies and organisations get in touch if they have any rewards, prizes or experiences that they can donate.
+A further set of premium rewards will be on offer via a Crowdfunder option.
+This will be launching later in the month.
+Givers can pledge a set amount for exclusive rewards such as Splendour Festival VIP treatment and backstage tour; a salsa dance class; gigs to Rock City for a year; a digital marketing audit and consultation from award-winning digital agency Clicky; a custom commissioned portrait and lots more.
+Organisers are requesting local companies and organisations get in touch.
+If they have any rewards, prizes or experiences that they can donate.

-Alongside the raffle and rewards schemes, members of DHP Family and their friends will be taking part in an array of fundraising activities & challenges, and seeking sponsorship for their efforts.
-Teams will aim to collectively walk the distance between DHP’s Bristol venue, Thekla, and Rock City (140 miles!), and donations for this can be made now to www.justgiving.com/team/beat-the-streets.
+Alongside the raffle and rewards schemes, members of the DHP Family and their friends will be taking part in an array of fundraising activities & challenges, and seeking sponsorship for their efforts.
+Teams will aim to collectively walk the distance between DHP’s Bristol venue, Thekla, and Rock City (140 miles!).
+The donations for this can be made now at www.justgiving.com/team/beat-the-streets.
 More individual & team activities will be launched throughout the campaign by staff from DHP’s venues & head office.